fullstackbeaver/ha-config-generator/readme.md

 On each template modification or update on CSV file, you need to make once again a build an run generator.

+If you add columns inside excel file, you will need to complete src/core/csvAndHa.types.d.ts with new adjustments.

-## Use Generated Configuration Files:
+## Use Generated Configuration Files
 Integrate the generated configuration files into your Home Assistant setup.
 Enjoy the enhanced interactions and automation capabilities.
 SonarCloud Results